New product development: Process structure

 A universally acceptable definition for Fuzzy Front End or a dominant framework has not been developed so far.

-In a glossary of PDMA, it is mentioned that the fuzzy front end generally consists of three tasks: strategic planning, idea generation, and pre-technical evaluation.
+In a glossary by the Product Development and Management Association, it is mentioned that the fuzzy front end generally consists of three tasks: strategic planning, idea generation, and pre-technical evaluation.
 These activities are often chaotic, unpredictable, and unstructured.
 In comparison, the subsequent new product development process is typically structured, predictable, and formal.

 The term fuzzy front end was first popularized by Smith and Reinertsen (1991).